Meetmet21/INSinPAL/doc/user_guide.md

 ## Annotations

 To help variant selection by specialist, annotations are included to give a biological context to each putative insertion event.
-Insertions considered as MEIs are annotted by SCRAMble.
-The source of the inserted sequence is mined from the sample BAM file for each breakpoint by extracting discordant reads mapping to different genomic regions.
+Insertions considered as MEIs are annotated by SCRAMble.
+The source of the inserted sequence is mined from the sample `BAM` file for each breakpoint by extracting discordant reads mapping to different genomic regions.
 Different annotation tags are given depending on the extracted data:

 * Unique source : If unique concesus genomic region is extracted from discordant reads, the given chromosome name is attached to the breakpont.
-* Multiple source : More than one genomic regions is considered as source of the insrted sequence but less than 3, the given chromosomes name is attached to the breakpont.
+* Multiple source : More than one genomic regions is considered as source of the inserted sequence but less than 3, the given chromosome names is attached to the breakpont.
 * Multiple : In case of more than 3 source genomic regions are found, the `Multiple` tag is given.
-* Rev-For_Discordant : When the source names are discordant betweem reverse and forward discordant reads mapping on the inserted sequence, this tag is set.
+* Rev-For_Discordant : When the source names are discordant betweem reverse and forward discordant reads mapping on the inserted sequence.
-* Missing_Splits : No discordant reads are found to support any source, this tag is set.
+* Missing_Splits : No discordant reads are found to support any source.

 Another module attempts to compute the length of the inserted sequence based on the discordant reads mapped at the edges of the inserted sequence for each breakpoint.
 This is done by subtracting the position of the leftmost mapped discordant read from the position of the rightmost one, if enough data is found.
 Finally, functionnal annotations are done using [AnnotSV](https://github.com/lgmgeo/AnnotSV).